Sausage Stuffed Manicotti

 About Nicole

 Hey There!
-My name is Nicole Johnston and I have been making food for as long as I can remember.
-From a little girl cooking with her grandmother to making new dishes and using her husband as a taste tester.
+I'm Nicole, and I have been making food for as long as I can remember, from a little girl cooking with her grandmother to making new dishes and using her husband as a taste tester.

 Categories